PetrKorab/Arabica/docs/source/Word cloud.rst

 frequently in a source text.
 The bigger and bolder the n-gram appears, the more frequently it appears in the text.

-Graph display unigrams (single words), bigrams, and trigrams for the source text.
+The graph displays unigram (single words), bigram, and trigram frequencies for the source text, reflecting the time-series structure of the dataset.

 ---------------------------------------